funpopgen/CaVEMaN/index.md

 ## Running simulations to estimate parameters

-THIS IS WORK IN PROGRESS AND HASN'T BEEN FULLY TESTED.

 CaVEMaN uses parameters estimated from eQTL data, and we have seen these parameters to be consistent over a range of sample sizes, genotype structure, sequencing pipelines and tissue types.
 However, it is possible that there will be cases in the future for which these parameters are not appropriate, for example, with much larger datasets than currently available.
 In this case new simulations can be run to estimate parameters suitable for the analysis.

 Firstly, given a list of eQTLs, a vcf file and a bed file, run the following command to generate a dataset of simulated expression with known genetic signals that are matched to real eQTLs: